“What do I do if there is a warrant for my arrest?”

 Has a warrant been issued for your arrest?
 There may be no reason for you to see the inside of a jail cell.
 Hiring a well-qualified, effective, and experienced defense lawyer right away can give a defendant enough advantage to get a reasonable bond, avoid time spent in jail, and possibly get charges dismissed.
 Appearing for arraignment on a warrant in Michigan is scary, but with the right legal representation, you have your best hope of a low or personal bond.

 A criminal defense lawyer can also arrange to be present at the initial court hearing, called an arraignment, and obtain a reasonable or personal bond.
-A person charged with a felony or misdemeanor should never appear in court without a lawyer present to protect and defend them.
+A person charged with a felony or misdemeanor should never appear in court without a lawyer to protect and defend them.
 An attorney can help a client by minimizing charges, assisting the client in avoiding arrest, advancing a defense strategy, and proactively collecting favorable evidence.

 Arraignment May or May Not Follow an Arrest in Michigan